211 Texas Helpline: How To Speak To A Live Person On The Phone

 - Register To Vote:800.252.8683

-There are seemingly endless options when dialing the 211 Texas Helpline.
+There are seemingly endless options when dialing the 211 Texas phone number.
 This can be intimidating to even the most seasoned case manager.

 One way of getting over this fear/frustration is to literally play around on the phone.
-Dial the 211 helpline over and over.
+Dial the 211 phone number over and over.
 Go through every option available and see where it takes you.